 I found schematics for the silos.
 I also found a roster list of all the people on Kodiak Island.
 I dropped all the data onto a 3D storage cube.

-With more fishing I found correspondence between Jason and a Russian government official.
+With a deeper search into the files, I found correspondence between Jason and a Russian government official.
 That’s it!
 That’s the missing piece.
-The Patriots may have moles in the corporations, but the corporations are not helping them.
+The Patriots may have moles in the Corporations, but the Corporations are not helping them.
 It was Russia.
-When the corporations were coming to power, Russia and China and a few other countries returned to communism.
-From what I knew of those countries they had nuclear warheads before the corporations.
+When the Corporations were coming to power Russia, China and a few other countries returned to communism.
+From what I knew of those countries, they had nuclear warheads before the Corporations existed.
 Russia could easily have given the Patriots the resources they needed.
-Jason would be indebted to them, not any of the corporations.
+Jason would be indebted to them, not any of the Corporations.